 6. “Invisible Kid” by Metallica, from St. Anger (2003)

 There's a reason 2003 keeps coming up on this list.
 In that year, nu metal’s utter domination of the rock and metal world was so complete that legacy bands desperate for a spot--any spot--in the sunshine of public regard had but two options: keep doing what they were doing with dignity and trust the future to respect their path, or pelt off after the wave with all the sense of a pack of mutts chasing a basketball at the dog park.
 Thus we get an artifact like St. Anger, Metallica’s feckless swipe at relevance during nu metal’s Silver Age.
 If the title track serves as a sort of land acknowledgment by a band who thought dropping the snare strainer and ditching the solos was all it took to hang with their fellow youths, then “Invisible Kid” is the inevitable condo going up.
 Serving as both the hook of the song and its sole idea, Hetfield’s repetition of the title at the start of every damn line locks into your skull like a grappling hook, pairing with Lars Ulrich’s pestilential snare tonging away on every two and four of the track’s absolutely endless eight-and-a-half minutes to create a truly mind-killing combo effect, like an ayahuasca retreat where you exclusively hallucinate Hetfield’s handlebar-mustached inner child over and over until you beg for ego death.
 Some other songs that are between eight and nine minutes long?
-Miles Davis’ “So What” from Kind of Blue, “Stairway to Heaven”, that longer version of “Idiot Wind” from the Blood on the Tapes bootleg… Oh, and “Some Kind of Monster” and “All Within My Hands”, also from St. Anger.
+Miles Davis’ “So What” from Kind of Blue, “Stairway to Heaven”, that longer version of “Idiot Wind” from the Blood on the Tapes bootleg… Oh, and “Some Kind of Monster” and “All Within My Hands”, also from St. Anger. - Josh Rioux

 5. "All In The Family (feat.
 Fred Durst)" by Korn, from Follow The Leader (1998)

 Despite being in possession of arguably one of the best riffs on ‘Follow The Leader’, "All In The Family"’s lyrical content is what has garnered it’s reputation as one of Korn’s worst songs, so much so that Jonathan Davis himself has spent the last ten or so years telling everyone who will listen how much he hates it and wishes it had never made the album.
 “How could one song inspire such ire from it’s own creator?”, you might ask, and the answer lies in its slur-riddled exchanges between Davis and guest star Fred Durst in their unique interpretation of a rap battle.
 Containing such classic lines as “Fuck you, pumpkin pie, I’ll jack off in your eye” and “Come on hillbilly, can your horse do a fucking wheelie?”, it certainly lends credence to Davis’s assertion that they were drunk out of their minds during recording, especially when the outro devolves into confessions of love and lust between the two men.
-In the interest of journalistic integrity, I admit that I have a soft spot for this track, but for those who haven't yet Stockholm Syndrome'd themselves into an AITF truther, this one earns its spot.
+In the interest of journalistic integrity, I admit that I have a soft spot for this track, but for those who haven't yet Stockholm Syndrome'd themselves into an AITF truther, this one earns its spot. - Jae Panic

 4. "Hollywood Whore" by Papa Roach, from Metamorphosis (2009)

 Though deep into their butt rock era by this point, Papa Roach’s “Hollywood Whore” is so egregious, so bitterly awful that it feels like someone has gotta answer for it.
 A song aimed at a nameless wayward woman, every line is competing with the one before for worst.
 The song either bottoms out with verse two’s “You're so lame, you're such a bore, I wanna kick your teeth in” or the closing “Don't let the door hit ya where the good Lord split ya, honey!”
 It’s viciously misogynistic while also being a plenty bad song in its own right.
 How a band that made their name being an empathetic voice made it here is unthinkable.
 Setlist.fm tells me Papa Roach haven’t performed “Hollywood Whore” since 2019.
-Recommending they keep it that way.
+Recommending they keep it that way. - Holiday Kirk

 3. "Don't Tell Me How To Live" by Kid Rock, Single (2021)

 Something less remarked upon that still fascinates me is whenever people make a go at becoming a right wing content creator they have to confine themselves to a very narrow amount of artistic expression.
-22 years ago when Kid Rock was the Devil Without A Cause the culture was his oyster; 22 years later the oyster is closed but he's stuck being that same devil only railing against all the ways that culture has grown.
-So here, with the leaden predictability of bvvvv, is “Ain’t Nobody Gonna Tell Me How to Live”: “Yo homie, here's the situation/A nation of pussies is our next generation/And these minions and their agendas/Every opinion has a millennial offended.”
+22 years ago when Kid Rock was the Devil Without A Cause the culture was his oyster; 22 years later the oyster is closed but he's stuck being that same devil only railing against all the ways that culture has moved on without him.
+So here is “Ain’t Nobody Gonna Tell Me How to Live”: “Yo homie, here's the situation / A nation of pussies is our next generation/ And these minions and their agendas / Every opinion has a millennial offended.”
 This song came out three years ago.
-Kid Rock is doing the “millennial snowflake” routine while the oldest of us are about to touch 40.
-I can’t figure if it would have been more or less cringe for him to throw —-- But this isn’t a song to be listened to, no, it’s content.
-Something to tweet about and leave a laugh on Facebook and hopefully get Kid Rock on Tucker Carlson.
+Kid Rock is doing the 'millennial snowflake' routine while the oldest of us are about to touch 40.
+But this isn’t a song to be listened to, no, it’s content to be consumed.
+Something to tweet about and leave a sideways-laugh-cry-emoji react on Facebook and hopefully get Kid Rock on Tucker Carlson.
 Good news is that it did.
-Bad news, it was to get asked if he tans his balls.
+Bad news, it was to get asked if he tans his balls. - Holiday Kirk

 2. "Eat You Alive" by Limp Bizkit, from Results May Vary (2003)